coatyio/coaty-js/docs/man/developer-guide.md

         ]
       }, ...
 ```

-Use the `BasicIoRouter` class to realize a basic routing algorithm where all
-compatible pairs of IO sources and IO actors are associated.
-An IO source and
-an IO actor are compatible if both define the same value type.

 The Communication Manager supports methods to control IO routing by code in
 your agent project: Use `publishIoValue` to send IO value data for an IO source.